-We have an operating facility from Canadian financial institutions with a maximum availability of \$180 million (\$160 million at December 31, 2016), and, as at December 31, 2016, \$149.6 million had been drawn thereunder.
-The operating facility is for a two year term ending January 11, 2019.
+We have an operating facility from Canadian financial institutions with a maximum availability of \$240 million (\$240 million at December 31, 2020), and, as at December 31, 2021, \$186.6 million had been drawn thereunder.
+At any time during the term, we have the one-time right to increase the operating facility by up to \$30 million (such that the total maximum availability would be \$270 million).
+On December 1, 2020, we amended our operating facility, extending the term to January 11, 2023.
 We may repay amounts owing under the operating facility at any time without penalty and, in the event the amount owing under the operating facility exceeds the maximum lending value therein at any time, we must repay the excess within five banking days.
 We have the option of borrowing under the operating facility using bankers' acceptances.
 Advances under the operating facility are subject to certain conditions of drawdown, and may be made by way of Canadian prime rate loans, overdraft, bankers' acceptances and letters of credit.
-All outstanding amounts under the operating facility must be repaid by the earlier of January 11, 2019 and the occurrence of an event of default under the facility.
-Although the operating facility was originally for a two year term, we may elect to extend or renew it annually (for another two year term).
+All outstanding amounts under the operating facility must be repaid by the earlier of January 11, 2023 and the occurrence of an event of default under the facility.
 The interest rates payable by us under the facility vary based upon the type of borrowing.
 The operating facility is secured by a general security agreement over all of our assets and a pledge of our mortgage portfolio and contains certain financial covenants that must be maintained.
-The financial covenants contained in the operating facility require that we maintain our shareholder equity in excess of \$225 million, the amount of all of our senior debt will not be in excess of 35% of the value of all of our assets as set out in our consolidated statement of financial position, the amount of all of our debt will not be in excess of 50% of the value of all of our assets as set out in our consolidated statement of financial position and the ratio of our earnings before interest expenses and taxes (and less any non-cash deductions and any actual loan loss in excess of balance sheet provisions) for the preceding 12 months to interest expensed for such period not be less than 3:1.
+The financial covenants contained in the operating facility require that we maintain our shareholder equity in excess of \$350 million, the amount of all of our senior debt will not be in excess of 35% of the value of all of our assets as set out in our consolidated statement of financial position, the amount of all of our debt will not be in excess of 50% of the value of all of our assets as set out in our consolidated statement of financial position and the ratio of our earnings before interest expenses and taxes (and less any non-cash deductions and any actual loan loss in excess of balance sheet provisions) for the preceding 12 months to interest expensed for such period not be less than 2.5:1.
 To date, we have always complied with these covenants.
 The Manager's wholly-owned subsidiary, CMSC, has also guaranteed the operating facility with any recourse to CMSC limited to our mortgage portfolio being serviced and administered by CMSC.